Florents-Tselai/liteJQ/README.md

 **liteJQ** is an SQLite extension, written in C, that brings `jq` support to SQLite.
 It uses vanilla `libjq`.

+## Motivation

+SQLite has been supporting JSON operators for years.
+Complex queries, however, involving JSON can be more cumbersome to write and understand, especially when compared to more complex systems like PostgreSQL. **liteJQ** attempts to alleviate that by bringing the expressive power of jq into SQLite.

 ## Installation

 ```sh